azer/ethereum-tipping-wallet/README.md

 # ethereum-tipping-wallet

 A browser extension for tipping web pages by sending Ethereum directly.
+[Blog](https://azerkoculu.com/posts/decentralized-tipping-for-websites)

 Check out the screenshot below:

 ![](https://cldup.com/6NvYSop4Ut.png)

+How does it work:

 ## Installation